Understanding Large Language Models: GPT, Claude, and Gemini Explained

 For Daily General Use

-Each major model has multiple versions.
+Each major model now has multiple versions and specialized variants.
 Here's what you need to know:

 Claude Family

-- Claude 3 Sonnet: Balanced performance and cost
+- Claude Sonnet 3.5: Balanced performance and cost

-- Claude 3 Opus: Most capable, best for complex tasks
+- Claude Opus 4.5: Most capable, best for complex tasks (current flagship)

 Gemini Family